 Siloam is a tiny town located in the state of Georgia.
 With a population of 196 people and just one neighborhood, Siloam is the 475th largest community in Georgia.

-Because occupations involving physical labor dominate the local economy, Siloam is generally considered to be a blue-collar town.
-40.97% of the Siloam workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Siloam is a blue-collar town, with 40.97% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Siloam is a town of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Siloam who work in maintenance occupations (21.53%), sales jobs (11.81%), and food service (11.81%).

-Siloam is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Siloam does not have a public transit system used by locals to get to and from work.

 The per capita income in Siloam in 2022 was $17,901, which is low income relative to Georgia and the nation.
 This equates to an annual income of $71,604 for a family of four.
 However, Siloam contains both very wealthy and poor people as well.
 Siloam also has one of the higher rates of people living in poverty in the nation, with 51.77% of its population below the federal poverty line.